rlupton20/blog/blog/content/posts/object-threading-models.md

 Enforcing sequential access to data really limits the amount of concurrency we can achieve, and often can leave threads spinning or blocked, and not making progress.
 It's not just that only one thread can operate on the data at any one time.
-If a piece of data is read and written from two cores (for arguments sake, on the same socket, since non-uniform memory access only exacerbates these issues), then each write must be pushed out to L3 cache (L2 on older architectures) for the other core to see it.
+If a piece of data is read and written from two cores (for arguments sake, on the same socket, since non-uniform memory access only exacerbates these issues), then each write must be synchronized across caches for the other core to see it.
-This reduces the number of concurrent data accesses we can make in a fixed time period when 2 cores are trying to make progress, because the cost of a write increases about 10x.
+This reduces the number of concurrent data accesses we can make in a fixed time period when 2 cores are trying to make progress.
 The key thing here is that this blocks other work from being done (in practice this is usually an `mfence` instruction).

 Suppose we wanted to avoid that cost.
 Object method execution would then have to be pinned to a single core.